aelkus/local-sensitivity-analysis/README.md

 Lower Sensitivity =  89.2
 ```

-Unless all desired inputs (name of your parameter, the default parameter value, the +- range you are varying your parameter by, model currency when the parameter is varied up, and model currency when the parameter is varied down) provided, the script will return errors.
+Unless all desired inputs (name of your parameter, the default parameter value, the +- range you are varying your parameter by, model currency when the parameter is varied up, and model currency when the parameter is varied down) are provided, the script will return errors.

 For more information on the underlying method and how to go about getting *P*, *dP*, *C*, *Cplus*, and *Cminus*, see Grimm and Railsback's book.